HasanDnr/public-pages/learn/learn.md

 ## 1) The Carbon to Nitrogen ratio

-There should be 30 parts of carbon to every 1 part of nitrogen.
-Said another way, 3 parts ‘brown’ or ‘dry’ stuff (e.g. sawdust, dry leaves and paper) for every 1 part ‘green’ or ‘wet’ stuff (e.g. banana peels, apple cores, coffee grounds).

-While that may sound daunting, it will quickly become intuitive: If it’s too moist and starting to smell, you need more high-carbon materials.
-If it’s dry and lifeless and not turning into soil, you need more high-nitrogen materials.
+There should be approximately 3 parts ‘brown’ or ‘dry’ stuff (e.g. sawdust, dry leaves and paper) for every 1 part ‘green’ or ‘wet’ stuff (e.g. banana peels, apple cores, coffee grounds).
+This will quickly become intuitive: If it’s too moist and starting to smell, you need more brown/dry (high-carbon) materials.
+If it’s dry and lifeless and not turning into soil, you need more green/wet (high-nitrogen) materials.

 ## 2) Airflow